My Dear Grandma’s Apples

 *Note: mine baked for about 37 minutes because the apples were still partially frozen.

 These apples were delicious, well-spiced, tender and tasted like fall.
-I ate mine with coconut butter drizzled on top, but my mom and sister ate theirs with Greek yogurt and my mom’s homemade granola.
+I ate mine with coconut butter drizzled on top, but my mom and sister ate theirs with Greek yogurt and homemade granola.
 A drizzle of coconut milk would be tasty too.
 Most importantly, the representation of the apples and eating something my late grandma prepared was extremely meaningful and comforting.

 Much love to you always, Grandma Reilly.
 I miss you every single day.
 Thank you for the memories and everything you’ve taught and given me … and for the apples too.
 They made for a darn good crumble!
 Xoxo